Skip to main content

 Dear [Hiring Manager Name],

-I want to express my sincere appreciation for the offer and for the professional way the process was handled.
-I have enjoyed learning about [Company Name] and remain grateful for your consideration.
+I want to express my sincere appreciation for the offer and for the professional way you handled the process.
+I enjoyed learning about [Company Name] and remain grateful for your consideration.

 Thank you again.
-I wish you and the team the very best as you continue your search.
+I wish you and your team the very best as you continue your search.

 Best regards,